Detecting Entanglement by Pure Bosonic Extension: Introduction

-where $\mathrm{SEP}$ denotes the separable set. $E_R(\rho)$ naturally measures the "distance" between $\rho$ and the separable set.
-The calculation of $E_R(\rho)$ is an optimization problem, and its difficulty comes from the characterization of the separable set.
+where $\mathrm{SEP}$ denotes the set of separable states. $E_R(\rho)$ can be considered as the optimal distinguishability of the state $\rho$ from separable states.
+The calculation of $E_R(\rho)$ necessitates the resolution of an optimization problem \cite{Fawzi_2018, Girard_2014}, a task rendered challenging owing to the imperative of characterizing the separable set.

-In practice, one would compute $E_R(\rho)$ by finding some upper and lower bounds.
-For the upper bound, one can approximate the set of separable states from "inside" \cite{lu2018separability,hou2020upper}.
-Or, by applying the Semi-Definite Programming (SDP) method to the PPT set, one can obtain a lower bound for $E_R(\rho)$.
-However, there is a known "gap" between the boundary of the PPT set and the separable set, where we can find bound entanglement \cite{horodecki1998mixed}.
-In this region, PPT fails to give accurate REE.
-Notice that the $k$-symmetric extendible sets also approximate the separable set from the outside and calculate how "far" the state is from these sets.
-Due to their convexity, the calculation can then be similarly formulated as a kind of Semi-Definite Programming (SDP) problem \cite{Fawzi_2018,miranowicz2004comparative} and solved by the tool in QETLAB \cite{qetlab}.
-In principle, this usually can give a better lower bound for $E_R(\rho)$ than the one provided by the PPT method.

-However, notice that the $k$-bosonic extension problem is related to the N-representability problem, which is shown to be QMA-complete \cite{PhysRevLett.98.110503}.
-In other words, even with the help of large-scale fault-tolerant quantum computers, it is improbable to be efficiently solved in the worst case.
-In practice, due to the fast-growing complexity of calculating SDP with $k$, deciding $k$-bosonic extension by SDP (using, e.g. QETLAB) can only deal with small dimensions and small $k$.